Bioglitter – Biodegradable glitter in the natural environment

 Considering the above and following close consultation with our accredited testing partner OWS, Belgium, it was decided freshwater biodegradability testing to ISO 14851 was most appropriate.
-The decision on this test method was based on the nature of our material (insoluble solid as opposed to a chemical) and the most probable end of life scenarios for Bioglitter®.
-This biodegradation test determines the degree of aerobic biodegradability of the test samples by exposure to micro-organisms in a water-based medium (under laboratory conditions) representative of the natural environment, such as rivers, streams or lakes.
-During the aerobic biodegradation of biodegradable materials, oxygen is consumed and carbon is converted to carbon dioxide (CO2).
-The amount of biodegradation can be calculated from how much carbon converted to CO2.
+The decision on this test method was based on the nature of our material (insoluble solid as opposed to a chemical), the most probable end of life scenarios for Bioglitter™ (as detailed above) and TÜV’s acceptance of data generated from this test for their trusted ‘OK biodegradable WATER’ certification program.

-Summary of Test Results
+Summary of Bioglitter™ Test Results

-- Bioglitter® Sparkle Silver 008 (with clear coating) has biodegraded to a level of 87% (relative to the microcrystalline cellulose control) in considerably less time than the 56 day test limit.
+- Bioglitter™ SPARKLE has biodegraded to a level of 87% (relative to the microcrystalline cellulose control) in considerably less time than the 56 day test limit.
 Which proves that the vast majority of the biodegradable content in Bioglitter Sparkle does biodegrade in the natural environment and is only 3% off meeting the performance criteria for certification.

 - A level of >90% biodegradation within 56 days relative to the microcrystalline cellulose control is required to meet the criteria for TÜV, OK biodegradable WATER certification.
 Our aim of removing the non-freshwater biodegradable polymer content in the coatings used in our Bioglitter™ Sparkle will ultimately allow us to achieve this target.